koutianqi/koutianqi.github.io/pages/research.markdown

+_Note: In computer and information science, papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles._

 ## Selected work in progress
  - "Path to New Forms of Machine Learning Accountability: Identifying Gap and Challenges in Designing for the Implementation of Social Claim Replicability." (w/ Dana Calacci)
  - "What is the Hype?
 A Relational Conception: Demonstration Using Four Machine Learning Based Policing Tools." (w/ Dana Calacci, Nasser Eledroos, and David Gray Widder)